-What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) What is the likely timeframe for development (0-5 / 6-10 / 11-15 / 15+ years) Other key information 20 dwellings (SHELAA) 2 years (SHELAA) N/A Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially partly suitable, available and The site is potentially suitable, and available. achievable The site is not currently suitable, and available.
-Unknown Are there any known viability issues?
+5. Conclusions What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) It is not possible to estimate the number of dwellings possible from converting the buildings on the site.
+The SHELAA figure of 20 dwellings is considered too high if development is restricted to conversion of buildings only.
+What is the likely timeframe for development (0-5 / 6-10 / 11-15 / 15+ years) 2 years (SHELAA) Other key information N/A Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially suitable, and available.
+The site is not currently suitable, and available.
+The site is potentially partly suitable, available and achievable Unknown Are there any known viability issues?
 Yes / No Summary of justification for rating SHELAA conclusions: The site is available and promoted for development by the land owner, but to date has had no interest from developers.
 The site is located outside of the settlement boundary of the TVBC Revised Local Plan DPD.
 The closest settlement is the Compton which is identified as Countryside in the Local Plan Settlement Hierarchy.
 Development away from the defined settlements is unlikely to meet all the elements of sustainable development considering access to a range of facilities.
 AECOM conclusions: The site is a large barn and an area of greenfield in an isolated location on the Compton Manor Estate.
 The closest settlement is the hamlet of Compton.
 The SHELAA assessment notes that development away from the defined settlement is unlikely to meet all the elements of sustainable development considering access to a range of facilities.
 The site is isolated and remote from services in all categories.
 The site is considered to have medium landscape sensitivity and medium visual sensitivity.
 There is also no pedestrian footpath.
 The site is in a SSSI Impact Risk Zone (Within 2,000 metres) and consultation with Natural England may be required as development may impact on trees and greenspace.
 The site is adjacent to areas of woodland.
 The single barn on the site could potentially come forward as permitted development involving a change of use from agricultural barns and/or offices to residential.
-This may require prior approval from TVBC and consulation with Natural England.
-The site is potentially party suitable for allocation only on the basis of the single barn being converted to residential uses, subject to consultation with TVBC.
+This may require prior approval from TVBC and consultation with Natural England.
+The site is potentially partly suitable for allocation only on the basis of the single barn being converted to residential uses, subject to consultation with TVBC